fintradebench-anonymous/PaperSubmission/dummy_data/README.md

 The NASDAQ-100 universe covers 101 companies over the 2015–2025
 window.
-Due to file size constraints, SEC filings are provided for a representative subset of 7 companies only.
+Due to file size constraints, SEC filings are provided for a representative subset of 1 company only.
 The full company set can be reconstructed using the EDGAR downloader script (download_sec_filings.py) in the software package.
 Signal computation scripts are also provided to reproduce the signals/ files from